 Mechanics & Tactics: Then vs Now

 It happens like clockwork.
-Every year around the holidays more and more sales ads show up in my mailbox.
+Every year around the holidays, more and more sales ads show up in my mailbox.
 Coincidence?
 I think not.
 This traditional marketing tactic is still alive and well, and not just with print advertisements.
-The point in time blast can still be effective, but timing is the key.
+The point-in-time blast can still be effective, but timing is the key.
 A better approach is using your access to clients, like email, to build relationships.
 Trust is a currency that pays off over and over again.
 But trust takes time and intention to build.
 The internet has opened up more access to users as well as companies.
-Email, social media and content marketing are all powerful ways to build trust and develop stronger customer relationships.
+Email, social media, and content marketing are all powerful ways to build trust and develop stronger customer relationships.

 This access to more channels has really opened the door for small and mid-size companies to compete with the big boys.
-As we mentioned before, traditionally marketing was a “pay-to-play” arena with very few channels.
-Today anyone with internet access can tell the whole world about their company or service, for free.
+As we mentioned before, traditionally, marketing was a “pay-to-play” arena with very few channels.
+Today anyone with internet access can tell the whole world about their company or service for free.
 As the internet continues to evolve, so do the channels.
 Social media, search, and content sites are constantly adapting to new needs and integrating with one another to help their users stay connected.
-It's critical that marketers ensure that their brand and message is consistently shared across all channels.
+It’s critical that marketers ensure that their brand and message are consistently shared across all channels.

 Measurement: Then vs Now

 Traditionally, marketers and marketing departments had to rely on third-party data sources, like Nielsen or Arbitron, to track the effectiveness of marketing channels.
 Today we have more access to data than ever before.
-From Google Analytics to all-in-one marketing automation like HubSpot, marketers and marketing departments can track their effectiveness in real time.
+From Google Analytics to all-in-one marketing automation like HubSpot, marketers and marketing departments can track their effectiveness in real-time.
 Sadly, 45% of marketers still don’t formally evaluate their analytics for quality and accuracy or, even worse, don’t know if they do or not.
 (Contently)